 During the Second World War, the School was evacuated to Killerton Park in Devon along with a local girls’ school.
 The School returned to its Robertsbridge home after the war and in 1946 was bought by Major Tom Stuart-Menteath.
 He and his wife ran the school until 1957 when his stepson, Richard Taylor and his wife Pat continued running the school.
 Many of the old traditions of the school began under their care, for example, the dormitories acquired their unusual names (Squirrels, and Hurricanes).
 The Taylors also had the foresight to build an indoor heated swimming pool, still in use today.

 Richard and Pat Taylor handed the school over to their son-in-law David Chaplin in 1977.
 He and their daughter Sally remained until 2002.
 During their stewardship the school (which was already a charitable trust) took ownership of the whole estate and a major period of growth occurred.
 Pupil numbers rose throughout the years and many exciting developments followed, making Vinehall one of the best-equipped prep schools in the country.
 In the recent past, the purpose-built Pre-Prep was added as was a theatre, sports hall and in 2000,the magnificent Millennium Library and classroom complex.
-In 2002, the Chaplins handed over a thriving school to Mrs Julie Robinson was Head until until summer 2010.
-Richard Follett is the current Headmaster, taking up post in January 2011.
+In 2002, the Chaplins handed over a thriving school to Mrs Julie Robinson was Head until until summer 2010 before Mr Richard Follett, who led the school until July 2017.
+Joff Powis is the current Headmaster.